 The previous results show evidence of correlation in the degree of informality across stages of production.
 Our second model suggests that increased tolerance towards informality in the upstream sector leads to a reduction in formalization in the downstream sector.
-Similarly, higher tolerance for informality among downstream firms is accompanied by higher degree of tax avoidance in the upstream sector.
+Similarly, higher tolerance for informality among downstream firms should be accompanied by higher degree of tax avoidance in the upstream sector.
 We use the measures of formalization enforcement in the labor market described in subsection 4.2 as an indicator for monitoring within each state-economic sector from which a firm buys (using the technical coefficients as weights) and to which a firm sells (using the output allocations as weights).
-Our estimates on Table 10 show that enforcement in upstream or downstream sectors has a positive and significant effect on the probability of formalization.
+Our estimates on Table 10 show that enforcement in upstream or downstream sectors has a positive and